January 04 ,2019

 The basic difference between these two options is that a monitored system connects to a security monitoring center through some type of communication channel; it could be landline telephone, home internet, cellular communication or any combination of the three.

 Both types of systems will have some of the same components.
-Whether your system is monitored or not, it is going to have a control panel and security devices like door contacts, motion detectors, fire alarms and cameras.
+Whether your system is monitored or not, it is going to have a control panel and security devices for homes like door contacts, motion detectors, fire alarms and cameras.

 When considering different types of security systems, you can also choose different levels of monitoring.
 You have fully monitored systems, self-monitoring and systems that are completely unmonitored.